MicrosoftDocs/customer-insights/ci-docs/measure-builder.md

    1. Set the filter operators to define the filter for every selected attribute.
    1. Select **Apply** to add the filters to the measure.

-1. Select **Dimension** to choose more fields that are added as columns to the measure output entity.
+1. Select **Dimension** to choose more fields to add as columns to the measure output entity.

    1. Select **Edit dimensions** to add data attributes you want to group the measure values by.
 For example, city or gender.
       > [!TIP]
       > If you selected **Customer level** as the **Measure type** the *CustomerId* attribute is already added.
 If you remove the attribute, **Measure type** switches to **Business level**.
    1. Select **Done** to add the dimensions to the measure.

-1. If there are values in your data that you need to replace with an integer, select **Rules**.
+1. If there are values in your data that must be replaced with an integer, select **Rules**.
 Configure the rule and make sure that you choose only whole numbers as replacements.
 For example, replace *null* with *0*.

-1. If you [use accounts with hierarchies](relationships.md#set-up-account-hierarchies), review the **Roll up sub-accounts**.
+1. If you [use accounts with hierarchies](relationships.md#set-up-account-hierarchies), review **Roll up sub-accounts**.
    - If it's set to **Off**, the measure is calculated for every account.
 Every account gets its own result.
    - If it's set to **On**, select **Edit** to choose the account hierarchy according to the ingested hierarchies.
 The measure will yield only one result because it's aggregated with sub-accounts.